sidristij/dotnetbook/book/en/ExceptionalFlow/2-Exceptions-Architecture.md

 ### Based on a theoretical possibility to catch a future exception.

 Based on this feature we can divide exceptions into those that will be definitely caught and those that highly likely won’t be caught.
-Why do I say with *highly likely*?
+Why do I say *highly likely*?
 Because there always be someone who will try to catch an exception while this is unnecessary.

 First, let’s describe the first group of exceptions – those that should be caught.